 Health experts don’t know for sure how the bacteria passes from person to person.
 But having good health habits (hygiene) can help keep you safe.
 These habits include:

-Washing your hands with soap and water.
+Washing your hands with soap and clean, running water.
 It is very important to do this after using the bathroom and before eating.